eufoot/eufoot.github.io/_posts/2021-04-19-lukefosterprize.md

 ---
 layout: post
-title: We have been nominated for the UACES Luke Foster Prize
+title: 'We have been nominated for the UACES Luke Foster Prize'
 date: 2021-04-19
 tags:
   - project updates